-- 1/2 onion grated
+- ½ onion grated

 - 2 cloves garlic crushed/finely grated

-- 2 tbsp mint finely chopped
+- 2 tablespoon mint finely chopped

-- 2 tbsp parsley finely chopped
+- 2 tablespoon parsley finely chopped

-- 1 lb ground lamb 450g lamb mince
+- 1 lb ground lamb lamb mince

-- 1 tsp coriander
+- 1 teaspoon coriander

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 egg
+- 1 egg (optional, see notes)

-Soak 4 wooden skewers a little ahead of time, if using, or use metal skewers.
+- Soak 4 wooden skewers a little ahead of time, if using, or use metal skewers.

-Grate the onion, grate or crush the garlic and finely chop the mint and parsley (note quantity is after chopping).
+- Grate the onion, grate or crush the garlic and finely chop the mint and parsley (note quantity is after chopping).

-Put all of the ingredients in a bowl and mix well - I'd recommend using your hands and really knead the mixture kind of squeezing it to get all the ingredients well mixed.
+- Put all of the ingredients in a bowl and mix well - I'd recommend using your hands and really knead the mixture kind of squeezing it to get all the ingredients well mixed.

-Divide the mixture in to four and press each quarter into a sausage shape (it doesn't have to be as long as you will want yet).
+- Divide the mixture in to four and press each quarter into a sausage shape (it doesn't have to be as long as you will want yet).
 Push each sausage shaped kofte on to a skewer and spread it along the skewer a bit so it thins out a little more.
 Put the kofte on a tray or plate and refrigerate for around 20 minutes or so to firm up a little.

 - Heat the grill to a medium heat and cook the kofte a few minutes each side until lightly charred and the meat is cooked through.
 Alternatively, you can cook them under a broiler (grill).